Student Funding

 Due to high demand, those students who have never received funding, have higher levels of financial need, and who are upperclassmen will be prioritized by DavisConnects during each application cycle.
 It is possible to receive several offers throughout your four years but this will depend on budget availability, our funding sources, and the nature of your opportunity during each funding cycle.
 Students who have already been funded for multiple experiences should apply but expect to receive lower prioritization from DavisConnects.
 Other academic departments and programs that host funds on our online platform may prioritize applications in different ways.

 Make sure that you have met with a member of DavisConnect’s Career Design Advisor and Industry Specialist team.
 Our advising team is a valuable first point of contact to help you network on and off campus, navigate experiential learning opportunities, and develop professional skills.
-After working with them to select an experience to apply for funding, you may schedule a one-on-one funding appointment with funding advisor Scott Lamer by emailing [email protected] to discuss your eligibility and to maximize your chances of a successful application.

 Application Process Overview